xtendui/xtendui/src/gatsby/markdown/components/drop/interaction.md

 Use `<div class="xt-backdrop bg-black opacity-25"></div>` inside `.xt-drop` to add a customizzable backdrop.

-Use  `in:z-drop` to have the button above the backdrop.
+Use  `on:z-drop` to have the button above the backdrop.

 <demo>
   <demoinline src="demos/components/drop/backdrop">